 To break the monotony, you can add a little pinch of color and graphics that represents the team.

 However, a recommended best practice is to regularly update the template every year keeping it in line with the current industry trends.

 This one is unavoidable, no matter which company you are.
 There are always meetings that require an audience that extends to the other teams.
 The frequency might vary according to the size of the organization and the industry type.
 But it is something every professional has to take up in their career.

-Such internal decks do not require a high end or Level 2 and 3 graphic works.
+Such internal decks do not require a high end or Level 1, 2 or 3 graphic work.
 They just need to communicate the message that you want to get through to all departments and branches of your company.

-However, if you want to send a message of what a business presentation deck should look across the company, then you can go ahead and pick level 2 PowerPoint formatting at most.
+However, if you want to send a message, of what a business presentation deck should look like, across the company, then you can go ahead and pick level 2 PowerPoint formatting.